jb753/turbigen/doc/tutorial.rst

 Tutorial
 ========

-This tutorial walks through writing a new mean-line design and using it to design and simulate a compressor.
-Everything shown below is a real file in the repository, run on every commit, so nothing here can quietly stop working:
+This tutorial walks through writing a new mean-line class and using it to design and simulate a compressor.

-* the design itself is :download:`examples/turbigen_plugins/fan.py
+* the designer class is :download:`examples/turbigen_plugins/fan.py
   <../examples/turbigen_plugins/fan.py>`
 * the configuration is :download:`examples/fan.yaml <../examples/fan.yaml>`